Burt Reynolds: The Godfather and Marlon Brando feud

-Reynolds was considered for the role of Sonny Corleone in The Godfather, but Francis Ford Coppola's desire to cast James Caan in the part prevailed.
-Talk arose that Reynolds's participation was vetoed by Marlon Brando, who had a lack of respect for him.
-Brando denied that he played a role in thwarting the casting of Reynolds, saying in a January 1979 Playboy interview that Coppola would not have cast Reynolds in the part.

-Reynolds later claimed that he declined the role of Sonny.
+Reynolds was considered for the role of Sonny Corleone in The Godfather, but Francis Ford Coppola chose to cast James Caan in the part.
+Talk arose that Reynolds's participation was vetoed by Marlon Brando, who lacked respect for him.
+Brando denied that he played a role in thwarting the casting of Reynolds, saying in a January 1979 Playboy interview, Coppola would not have cast Reynolds in the part.
+Reynolds himself later claimed that he declined the role of Sonny.
 (The Godfather producer Albert S. Ruddy later produced The Cannonball Run and Cannonball Run II, two Reynolds movie successes during the 1980s.)

 The Brando-Reynolds feud became Hollywood legend.
 Reynolds said that he could not understand Brando's enmity toward him.
 In a 2015 interview with The Guardian, Reynolds said, "He was a strange man.
 He didn't like me at all."
 He did not consciously imitate Brando, nor act like him, nor try to look like him; he even grew a mustache so that people would stop saying that he looked like Brando.

 When he was finally introduced to Brando, Reynolds said that he told him that he was the finest actor in the world.
 Brando replied, "I wish I could say the same for you."